aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You can always find happiness at work on Friday.
+> 🥠 I cannot help you, for I am just a cookie.

-Last update: Sat Dec 20 05:10:09 2025
+Last update: Sun Dec 21 05:12:04 2025

 ### Let's play! 🎮